 All swimmers get a free commemorative mug each year, with the design being different for every year.

 Fancy dress is encouraged, but not mandatory.
+The theme for this year is 'Memory Lane'.

 The swim began in 1965 and has taken place every year since then.
 2019's swim will be the 55th.